BitcoinUnlimited/BUIP/BUIP-HF/buip-hf-technical-spec.md

 - adding a magic 'fork id' value to the nHashType before the hash is calculated allows a successful signature verification

-RATIONALE: To give users on the BUIP-UAHF chain an opt-in way to encumber replay of their transactions to the legacy chain (and other forks which may consider such transactions invalid).
+RATIONALE: To give users on the BUIP-HF chain an opt-in way to encumber replay of their transactions to the legacy chain (and other forks which may consider such transactions invalid).